-Tiramisu is the most beloved Italian dessert in the world: soft, creamy, and fragrant with coffee, it brings the sweetness of grandmother's recipes to the table.
-A perfect combination of ladyfingers, mascarpone cream, and intense coffee that delights with every spoonful.
+Tiramisu is the most beloved Italian dessert in the world: soft, creamy, and fragrant with coffee, it brings to the table all the sweetness of grandmother's recipes.
+A perfect combination of ladyfingers, mascarpone cream, and intense coffee, it wins over every spoonful.

 Prepare the espresso coffee and let it cool.

-Separate the egg yolks from the egg whites.
-Beat the egg yolks with the sugar until you get a light and fluffy mixture, then incorporate the mascarpone until you have a smooth cream.
+Separate the egg yolks from the whites.
+Whisk the yolks with the sugar until you obtain a light and foamy mixture, then fold in the mascarpone until you get a smooth cream.

 Whip the egg whites until stiff and gently fold them into the mascarpone mixture, mixing from the bottom up.

-Quickly dip the ladyfingers into the cold coffee (not too long, otherwise they become too soft) and arrange them at the bottom of a baking dish.
+Quickly dip the ladyfingers in the cold coffee (not too long, otherwise they will become too soft) and lay them on the bottom of a baking dish.

 Cover the ladyfingers with a layer of mascarpone cream.

-Alternate a second layer of soaked ladyfingers and cream, until all the ingredients are used up.
+Alternate a second layer of soaked ladyfingers and cream, until all ingredients are used up.

 Let it rest in the refrigerator for at least 3-4 hours before serving.